joedono/House-of-Z/09-the-anguisa-problem/01-preparing-to-leave.md

 If the party obtains a real ship, then they'll have to hire a crew and buy furnishings for it.
 Hirelings cost 2gp per day.
 Depending on the type of ship the party requests will make a difference in the size of the crew the party must hire and how many officers they'll need.

+## Outcome
-The party has chartered the Sea Spear, captained by Krusk, at the cost of 200gp per person (one-way), leaving in a month's time.
+The party has chartered the Sea Spear, captained by Krusk, at the cost of 40gp per person (one-way), leaving in a month's time.
 It is a three-masted galley ship.
 The journey will take a week.

 ## Downtime
 -- BOOKMARK --
 https://www.dndbeyond.com/sources/xgte/downtime-revisited#DowntimeActivities

-## Departing
-As soon as the party sets out on this journey, make them Level 6